kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## How to Detect Leakage

-Ask when data appears.
+Ask when data appears
-Trace feature sources.
+Trace feature sources
 Simulate deployment conditions

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.